 The Hank concept (Curl/Flat) is a West Coast staple and is used at all levels of football.
-It is best against Cover 3 and floods the four underneath defenders.
+It is best against Cover 3 and floods the underneath defenders.

 Hank Concept + Assignments